theupdateframework/taps/tap11.md

 ## Storage on the TAP Repository

 In order to allow profiles to be publicly found and implemented, they should be stored on the TAP repository.
 It is expected that each profile will have exactly one profile number and that any future clarifications will fall under that number.
+The profile will contain a version number to keep track of changes to the profile.
 Profiles in the TAP repository will be named 'profile2.md', 'profile3.md', etc. profile1.md describes the format of a profile.

 Profiles may be submitted to the TAP repository using the pull request process.
 All profiles will have a status label of either Draft, Proposal, Under Review, or Accepted.
 A profile will not be accepted until the security audit is complete and any issues identified by the audit are addressed.